supervisely/docs/enterprise/installation/README.md

 ### Step 6.
 Run Supervisely

 Now it's time to start the Supervisely instance.
-Run `sudo supervisely up -d`.
+Run `sudo supervisely upgrade --skip-backup`.
 We will pull docker images from registry and run every service defined in `docker-compose.yml` in detached mode.

 This can take a while.